coderchiang/gin-admin/README-en.md

 # 执行启动脚本
 ./up.sh
 ```
-## above all Contains all the configuration ,you can  run scripts of the project startup process, the specific logic can be annotated according to your needs; you can also enter the web and server separately to build and configure the startup project.
+## `up.sh` Contains running scripts for all configurations of the project startup process ,you can  run scripts of the project startup process, the specific logic can be annotated according to your needs; you can also enter the web and server separately to build and configure the startup project.
 The specific operations are as follows:
 ### 2.1 Web

 ```bash